zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 Call the [`stop`](https://docs.agora.io/en/cloud-recording/restfulapi/#/Cloud%20Recording/stop) method to stop the recording.

 > Agora Cloud Recording automatically leaves the channel and stops recording when no user is in the channel for more than 30 seconds by default.
+See [Best Practices in Integrating Cloud Recording](../../en/cloud-recording/integration_best_practices.md) for details about avoiding frequent quits of the recording service.

 If this method call succeeds, you get the M3U8 filename and the current uploading status from the HTTP response body.